gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 Like with entity querying, entity modifications happen through one function.
 Most position and movements modifications don't work currently on players as their position is controlled by clients.

-Currently there is no ability to modify NBT directly, but you could always use `run('data modify entity`
+Currently there is no ability to modify NBT directly, but you could always use `run('data modify entity ...')`

 ### `modify(e,'remove')`